pascalzellner/ayurlifebtle/README.md

 # ayurlifebtle

-A new Flutter project.
+A flutter project to use the excellebt Flutter Blue librairy & develop a service in dart to read the heart rate data package from available btle sensors.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Get a btle heart rate sensor, test the APP & the service

 A few resources to get you started if this is your first Flutter project: